miguelcoria94/JustStocks/frontend/README.old.md

-By default, there should be no session user in the `session` slice of state.

-Create two POJO action creators.
-One that will set the session user in the `session` slice of state to the action creator's input parameter, and another that will remove the session user.
  Their types should be extracted as a constant and used by the action creator and the `session` reducer.

 You need to call the API to login then set the session user from the response,